OpenThermal/libseek-thermal/README.md

 The library depends on libusb-1.0 and opencv (tested with opencv 3.2).
 To compile just type 'make' in the root directory.
-To get debug data build with 'make DEBUG=1'.
+To get debug verbosity, build with 'make DEBUG=1'.

 ## Running code samples